 Getting an eSIM for your trip to China is a very smart move.

-As you travel around the country, you can stay connected to the outside world with generous data allowances.
+You can stay connected to the outside world with generous data allowances, and make digital payments with WeChat Pay and Alipay.

-Plus, you don’t need to worry about finding a local SIM on arrival and figuring out a Mandarin SIM card.
+You also don’t need to worry about figuring out a Mandarin SIM card on arrival.

-Read on for my review of the two best eSIM providers for China based on my experience, followed by some important info about using eSIM and SIM cards in China.
+Read on for my review of the two best eSIM providers based on my personal experience in China, followed by some important info about using eSIM and SIM cards in China.

 Option 1 – Airalo